boariel/I2CS_Ex3/README.md

 | `Map.java` | An instance class of Map2D interface. |
 | `StdDraw.java` | A class used to help display the GUI. |

+## Executables
+This repository also includes 'Ex3_2','Ex3_3' which have exacutable jar files so you can run the algorithm ('Ex3_2') or my implementation of the game ('Ex3_3') without puting all the files in a development environment.
+The jar files can be found in the release.